redis/redis-doc/commands/eval.md

 to define a Lua function, it is just a Lua program that will run in the context of the Redis server.

-The second argument of `EVAL` is the number of arguments that follows (starting from the third argument) that represent Redis key names.
+The second argument of `EVAL` is the number of Redis keys that follow.

-This arguments can be accessed by Lua using the `KEYS` global variable in the form of a one-based array (so `KEYS[1]`, `KEYS[2]`, ...).
+The next *numkeys* arguments represent Redis key names.
+Any Redis keys that the script uses must be passed as input parameters to the script.
+These input parameters can be accessed within the Lua script using the `KEYS` global variable in the form of a one-based array (so `KEYS[1]`, `KEYS[2]`, ...).

-All the additional arguments that should not represent key names can be accessed by Lua using the `ARGV` global variable, very similarly to what happens with keys (so `ARGV[1]`, `ARGV[2]`, ...).
+Any additional input parameters provided after the keys can be accessed within the Lua script using the `ARGV` global variable, similar to what happens with keys (so `ARGV[1]`, `ARGV[2]`, ...).

-The following example can clarify what stated above:
+In the example below, the script takes two Redis keys, followed by two additional arguments

     > eval "return {KEYS[1],KEYS[2],ARGV[1],ARGV[2]}" 2 key1 key2 first second
     1) "key1"